devonfw-forge/devon4flutter-non-bloc-arch/pages/400-Conventions.md

 ## Doc Comments

-In the snippets up until now you might have noticed the us of `///` for comments.
+In the snippets up until now you might have noticed the us of `///` for comments above classes, functions and member.
 In Dart tripple-dash or “Doc Comments” are a replacement for the classical `/** ... */` bloc comment from other language.
-The Dart team argues, that Doc Comments don’t take up two additional lines when suing them as a block comment:
+The Dart team argues, that Doc Comments don’t take up two additional lines when using them as a block comment:

 ``` dart
 /**